 As a small nonprofit, Pathwright has opened the door for us to provide education and training in ways we never thought possible.
 Whether it is for a client support group or a nation-wide training, courses are easy to create, organize, and navigate.
 Learners have access to all course materials in one place and are able to easily interact with each other and course instructors.

 — Kaci Rackley, Executive Operations Coordinator at Julie Valentine Center

-3. You use Pathwright as an individual teacher or student in a K-12 or University classroom.
+3. You use Pathwright as an individual teacher or student in a K-12, university classroom, or for homeschool.

 Example: Professor Renee Hobbs uses Pathwright to teach communication studies at the Harrington School of Communication and Media at the University of Rhode Island.